7 Signs You're Pregnant (Even Before a Positive Test)

 Sign 4: Mild Cramping or Pelvic Pressure

-When: 6 to 12 days after conception, around the time of implantation
+When: 6 to 12 days past ovulation, around the time of implantation

 What it feels like: A mild, dull ache or pressure low in the abdomen or pelvis.
 Some women compare it to early period cramps, but lighter and without the usual build toward heavier bleeding.